Analysis | Fact-checking the 11th Democratic primary debate

 Bush, in his book “Decision Points,” wrote: “Some members of Congress would later claim they were not voting to authorize war but only to continue diplomacy.
 They must not have read the resolution.
 Its language was unmistakable: ‘The President is authorized to use the Armed Forces of the United States as he determines to be necessary and appropriate in order to defend the national security of the United States against the continuing threat posed by Iraq; and enforce all relevant United Nations Security Council resolutions regarding Iraq.’ ”

-Biden often says Americans can trust his judgment on questions of war because he was later in charge of a U.S. troop withdrawal from Iraq during President Barack Obama’s first term.
+Biden often says Americans can trust his judgment on questions of war because he was later in charge of a U.S. troop withdrawal from Iraq during Obama’s first term as president.

 In 2009, Obama asked Biden to manage the withdrawal of nearly 150,000 U.S. forces.
 Biden chaired a committee that made sensitive decisions about the pace and scope of the troop withdrawal, while also keeping an eye on economic and political issues in Iraq.

 But Biden often leaves out what happened after that.
 Obama sent U.S. troops back into Iraq during his second term.
 Biden was still the vice president.
-T

-he Biden camp argues that these are two different conflicts and that the troop levels were much higher pre-2011 and much lower post-2014.
+The Biden camp argues these are two different conflicts and the troop levels were much higher pre-2011 and much lower post-2014.
 However, as top Obama administration officials have said in public, the two conflicts are inextricably linked.
 The Islamic State gained a foothold in Iraq in large part because U.S. forces had withdrawn.

-Ilyse Hogue, president of the abortion rights group NARAL, tweeted during the debate that Biden “has been evolving over time but his lifetime rating from NARAL is not 100%.
+Ilyse Hogue, president of the abortion rights group NARAL, tweeted during the debate that Biden “has been evolving over time but his lifetime rating from @naral is not 100%.
 His last year in Congress he had a 100%.
 Annual ratings are entirely dependent on what votes come up in any given session.”
 She added that Sanders is “absolutely correct that his own voting record is 100% lifetime.”

 “You have nine super PACs.”